broersma/side-scrolling-platformer/README.txt

 ### Possible code improvements
 - Add renderer sorting layers instead of using Sorting Order within the Default layer.
+- Maybe add a low jump and a high jump, depending on length of Jump button press.
+This would allow more skill-based gameplay.
 - ...

 ### Third-party code/tools